chuhan-ouyang/git-commands/README.md

 #### :notebook: _Remote_
 :star: remote repo = server copy of repo
-:star: each remote as a name, like origin
+:star: each remote as a name.
+Typically, remote is named origin
 :star: after adding a remote repo, there are remote branches, reflecting the state of the branches when we last talked to the servers
 * ex. origin(<remote name>)<branch name>